syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 }

-//this is the helper method to get the mid point of the givin GridCell public Point GetCellPoint(GridCellInfo CellInfo, IntPtr WindowHandle) {
+//this is the helper method to get the mid point of the given GridCell public Point GetCellPoint(GridCellInfo CellInfo, Intptr WindowHandle) {
     int left, top, width, height;
     left = top = width = height = -1;